 Find the balance between stunning and authentic.
-Glossy stock photography will do less to build your brand than images of the real events, products and people.
+Glossy stock photography will do less to build your brand than images of real events, products, and people.
 Try to capture these ‘real' subjects in striking images.

 Instagram is visual but you can include captions too.
 Use them to write relevant and useful comments.
 Include a call to action or a link back to your website.
 You can mention others using @mention.
 This links your post to other accounts and is a great way to amplify your message through their following but don’t spam other users.
 Make sure it makes sense in the context of your post.
 It might be a charity you sponsor, a commercial partner or a spokesperson connected to your brand.

 Hashtags were developed by Twitter in 2007 and are used to categorise content and sum up the main theme of a post.
 Adding hashtags to your posts makes it easier for people to find you.
 Your post will also be found on the page of the corresponding hashtag.
 A hashtag allows users to search for posts under that heading.
 Instagram posts with at least one hashtag tend to receive 12.6% more engagement.

 Hashtags can be used to encourage participation and action.
 Here are some examples:

 - A ski-field promotion asks skiers to take a photo of themselves on the mountain and post with the name of the field in the hashtag to go in the draw for a ski pass.
 The result is a dramatic rise in posts relating to the brand and a wider reach and following.

 - A clothing store asks customers to take shots of themselves wearing a new outfit for the chance to win a store credit.